Tales from the Crypt (film): Home media

+Reception

-Critical reception
+Critical response

 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, saying, "It's put together something like the comic books, with the old Crypt Keeper acting as host and narrator.
 In the movie version, he is played with suitable ham by Ralph Richardson".

 Vincent Canby of The New York Times felt the film lacked style and was too heavy-handed in its morality.

 The Radio Times Guide to Films gave the film 4/5 stars, writing: "This excellent anthology of scares-with-a-smile stories drawn from EC horror comics has Ralph Richardson as the crypt keeper revealing a quintet of fearsome futures to a veteran British cast of terror troupers. ...
 Ace direction by genre favourite Freddie Francis adeptly leavens the horror with serio-comic interludes."

 In retrospective reviews, Craig Butler of AllMovie said, "It has a certain magnetism about it that is hard to resist and which accounts for its enduring popularity.
 There's something about Crypt that makes even jaded viewers feel like they're kids sitting in their rooms late at night with the lights out, telling eerie tales with the aid of a flashlight."

 Eric Henderson of Slant Magazine rated it two-and-a-half out of five stars and wrote that "the undercurrent of sternness is tempered by a truly bottomless roster of campy excess".

 Anthony Arrigo of Dread Central wrote, "The greatest strength in Tales comes not from the acting or directing – both of which are perfectly sound – but in the rich stories culled from the comics."

 Chris Alexander of Fangoria wrote, "[F]rom its first frames to its invasive final shot, this classic British creeper offers an unrelenting study in the art of the macabre."

-As of October 2020, Rotten Tomatoes, a review aggregator, reported that 90% of 21 surveyed critics gave the film a positive review, with an average score of 7.07/10.
+As of January 2025, Rotten Tomatoes, a review aggregator, reported that 90% of 20 surveyed critics gave the film a positive review, with an average score of 6.90/10.